kalpesh-patel-20/Movie-Recommendation-System/README.md

 3. **Similarity Calculation**: Using cosine similarity, the system compares the features of the input movies with those of other movies in the database.

 4. **Recommendation Generation**: Based on the similarity scores, the system selects movies that are most similar to the ones provided by the user.
 These movies are then recommended to the user .

+## Note:
+similarity.pkl file is not uploaded in Model folder because its size is to large so run python notebook first to get the pickle file.